nickd0/findi/README.md

 findi
 ======
 Probe your local network for live hosts and open ports.
 Check out the [roadmap](doc/roadmap.md) for future features.
+Currently only supports local IPv4 addresses.

 # Build
 You'll need `rustup` and `cargo` installed locally to build.
 See [here](https://doc.rust-lang.org/cargo/getting-started/installation.html) for instructions.